salilkapur/SMCSim/README.md

     * To run a performance simulation and gather meaningful statistics you should uncomment a single line in the scenario script:
       * vi ./scenarios/0-demo/1-singlepim-pagerank.sh
-      Uncomment this line:
+      * Uncomment this line:
-      #   load_model gem5_perf_sim.sh
+      * # load_model gem5_perf_sim.sh
-      Now remove the previous checkpoint:
+      * Now remove the previous checkpoint:
-      ./scenarios/0-demo/1-singlepim-pagerank.sh -r
+      * ./scenarios/0-demo/1-singlepim-pagerank.sh -r
-      (VERY IMPORTANT: every time a hardware or firmware parameter is changed the checkpoint must be deleted and retaken):
+      * (VERY IMPORTANT: every time a hardware or firmware parameter is changed the checkpoint must be deleted and retaken):
-      And run the simulation again:
+      * Now, run the simulation again:
-     ./scenarios/0-demo/1-singlepim-pagerank.sh -o
+      * ./scenarios/0-demo/1-singlepim-pagerank.sh -o
-      This time, no debugging messages will be displayed and statistics are meaningful.
+      * This time, no debugging messages will be displayed and statistics are meaningful.
       * The source code for the page-rank algorithm is available in:
-      ./SW/PIM/kernels/sgraph_page_rank.c
+       * ./SW/PIM/kernels/sgraph_page_rank.c

-    ----------------------- AN INTERACTIVE SCENARIO---------------------------
+### AN INTERACTIVE SCENARIO
 * Run the second demo scenario:
-        ./scenarios/0-demo/0-singlepim-manual.sh -o
+ * ./scenarios/0-demo/0-singlepim-manual.sh -o
-        (To make sure that gem5's build is final, you can use -b beforehand)
+ * (To make sure that gem5's build is final, you can use -b beforehand)
 * This scenario is exactly similar to the previous one with the difference that it does not automatically run the simulation and terminate.
   So you will be able to interact with the guest OS and run the simulation manually
 * Attach a terminal and login with user "root" without any password.
-    * Then run the following commands in the guest OS: cd /
+* Then run the following commands in the guest OS:
+ * cd /
-        ./get
+ * ./get
-        cd work
+ * cd work
-        ./do
+ * ./do
 * This will run the simulation same as the previous case

-    ----------------------- MORE EXPLORATION SCENARIOS -----------------------
+### MORE EXPLORATION SCENARIOS
 * You can take a look at SMC/scenarios/ for a list of available scenarios
 * For example the following scenario asks PIM to execute the Average Teenage Follower (ATF) kernel on a graph:
-      ./scenarios/a-gem5/f-sgraph/a-teenage/1-kernel.sh 7 -b
+  * ./scenarios/a-gem5/f-sgraph/a-teenage/1-kernel.sh 7 -b
 * You can write your own scenario and modify hardware/firmware/software parameters for it.
   All available parameters are defined in SMC/UTILS/default_params.sh
 * Each scenario will automatically create a directory inside the SMC-WORK/ and store its logs and statistics to it.
 The name of this directory corresponds with the initial characters in the scenario name.
   For example:
-      ./scenarios/(a)-gem5/(f)-sgraph/(a)-teenage/(1)-kernel.sh (7) -b
+  * ./scenarios/(a)-gem5/(f)-sgraph/(a)-teenage/(1)-kernel.sh (7) -b
-      Creates:
-      SMC-WORK/afa17/
+  * Creates: SMC-WORK/afa17/

 ## 4. ADDITIONAL DOCUMENTS:
     In order to understand the environment better, you can consult the